 Church Wide News & Events

-- 'Celebrate Recovery': Launched April 10th at 6:30 pm at the MV Campus (part of "Connect").
-The weekly gathering will serve as a support group for dealing with hurts, habits and hang-ups, providing a place to share, fellowship, and embark on a path to healing.
+- 'Celebrate Recovery': This weekly gathering serves as a support group for dealing with hurts, habits and hang-ups, providing a place to share, fellowship, and embark on a path to healing.

 - 'Connect' Gatherings: Wednesdays from 6:30 pm - 7:45 pm, Mission Viejo Campus

 - Event Highlights: See what events are going on at both campuses here...

 - Shepherd of the Hills Happenings: Read our monthly newsletter here...